Nephertum/GroupFiveDRIMap/README.md

 # GroupFiveDRIMap

-This webpage is an interactive map of the Doncaster Royal Infirmary Hospital.
-It includes a page for users and a page for admins.
+An interactive map webpage of the Doncaster Royal Infirmary Hospital.

 ## Built With
 * [JQuery](https://jquery.com/)